 Meet RCA's Campus Minister, Travis Creasy

-Travis Creasy is the Campus Minister and Head Football Coach at RCA.
+Travis Creasy is the Campus Minister and Former Head Football Coach at RCA.
 He is married to RCA's College and Career Advisor, Whitney Creasy (2008).
 They have two awesome kiddos, Hailee and Daniel, both attend RCA.
 Travis has worked with the Riverside Church of Christ and Riverside Christian Academy for 13 years; he is the pulpit minister for the church.

 Travis' most recent accomplishment is beating Leukemia (2018-2019).
 His diagnosis, battle and remission has further inspired him to share the message of Christ and hope with the world.
 That struggle directly resulted in the Helping Healing Humor Podcast that he hosts alongside his cousin, Ben Hayes, who is a professional counselor.